arangodb/spring-data/README.md

 }
 ```

-Will result in the following stored document in collection *persons*:
+The database representation of *Person* in collection *persons* looks as follow:
 ```
 {
   "_key" : "123",